 Click the "Register Online" button to register.
 Call Avera Education & Staffing Solutions at 605-668-8475 with any questions.

 Participants must be certified in the American Heart Association's Basic Life Support for Health Care Providers before taking this course.

 You will need to come to this course prepared to:

 1) Appropriately manage and direct a team response for the first 10 minutes of a code in a “mock” code situation.

 2) Demonstrate use of the basic airway adjuncts, application/operation of an AED and CPR for the Healthcare Provider skills.

 3) Successfully pass the written exam.

 You are required to bring your completed ACLS Pre-course Self-Assessment with a passing score to class.
 You will not be permitted to attend class without it.
-The code is: compression
+The code is: acls15

 Failure to successfully complete this course will then require you to attend a standard ACLS Provider Course – COME PREPARED!